y48cai/chess/README.md

 # chess
-Final project for CS 246 at University of Waterlo
+Final project for CS 246 at University of Waterloo